lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_model_examples.rst

 Circuit model examples
 ======================
-The nexts subsections are dedicated to detailed examples of each circuit model type.
-Through these examples any configuration of any type will be illustrated.
+The next subsections are dedicated to detailed examples of each circuit model type.
+Through these examples awe give a global overview of the different implementations which are available for the user.

 Inverters and Buffers
 ---------------------